 As America approaches 250 years since its founding, Fondren Library kicks off the America250@Fondren program in January 2026 to commemorate America’s 250th anniversary by exploring the complexity of American history.
-Click here to learn more about the program: America250@Fondren
+It is a nonpartisan nonpolitical educational and engagement program.
+Click here to learn more about the program: America250@Fondren.

 The program is a cross-library collaboration and will be updated here monthly throughout the year of 2026.
-Keep reading to explore our January kickoff events and activities
+Keep reading to explore our events and activities of this month.

 Should you have any questions about this engagement program, ways to integrate these events and activities, to enrich your teaching and programs, or want to learn about opportunities to get involved, please contact Anna Xiong, Head of Kelley Center for Government Information and Civic Engagement, at jax2@rice.edu or email ask@rice.libanswers.com.